BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (1)In first terminal in root project folder run ***npx hardhat node***

-(2)Log into metamask on localhost 8545
+(2)Log into metamask localhost 8545 on Chrome browser

 (3)Copy the first account[0] private key generated in your terminal and import this into metamask